plenta/contao-countup-bundle/README.md

 # Contao Count Up Bundle

 This Contao content element counts up numbers.
-This plugin is based on and utilizes [CountUp.js](https://github.com/inorganik/CountUp.js)
+This plugin is based on and uses [CountUp.js](https://github.com/inorganik/CountUp.js).

 CSS files are not included (coming soon).